network-for-good/sso_admin_manager_api/README.md

 # SsoAuthenticationApi

-The SSO authentication API allows an NFG application to poll whether an email/password combination represents a a valid, authenticatable user.
+The SSO admin manager API allows an NFG application (most likely the Identity server) to update admin information (name, email address) in another Ruby based NFG Application

 It offers a single interface, and returns information about the user using http codes and a json packet.

+It can receive as an admin identifier the admins email address, id, or sso id.

 ## Request

-To inquire about a user, other systems should submit a post to:
+To update a user, other systems should submit a put/patch to:

 ````
-[domain]/api/v1/admins/authentications
+[domain]/api/v1/admins/:id
 ````

 The domains are as follows: